 The abdication of King Juan Carlos means Prince Felipe will take the throne.
 The monarchy hopes to recover the credibility it has lost in recent years, but the new king faces serious challenges in doing so.

-King Juan Carlos's announcement on Monday (02.06.2014) of his abdication closes a major chapter of Spanish history, during which the country has emerged from a repressive dictatorship to become a respected modern democracy and force on the international stage.
+(02.06.2014) of his abdication closes a major chapter of Spanish history, during which the country has emerged from a repressive dictatorship to become a respected modern democracy and force on the international stage.

 The Spanish royal household hopes that the crowning of the new king, Prince Felipe, will help pull it out of a crisis that has seen the monarchy’s popularity plummet to its lowest levels in the democratic era.
 The king's optimistic tone as he announced his decision in a televised address on Monday reflected this belief.

 "A new generation wants a prominent role, in the same way that the generation to which I belonged wanted that," he said.
 "Today, a younger generation deserves to move to the front line in order to confront with renewed intensity and dedication the challenges of tomorrow."

 However, the scale of the task facing the 46-year-old Felipe was made clear just hours after the abdication was announced, as demonstrations against the monarchy erupted in towns and cities across Spain.
 The protesters demanded a referendum on the abolition of the institution.

 A democratic icon

 Juan Carlos faced even greater turmoil than this when he took the throne in 1975, following the death of right-wing dictator Francisco Franco, who had ruled since the Spanish Civil War from 1936 to 1939.
 The young king had been Franco's protégé, and had been groomed to maintain the repressive status quo.
 "Juan Carlos the Brief" was one nickname he earned, as many predicted a weak, short-lived reign.